santheesh15/.-mystri-assessment/Mystri-Applicant-Assessments/track-b/HANDOVER.md

 notepad HANDOVER.md
 ```

-macOS/Linux reviewers: after verify, open the same paths under `output/` and the two Markdown files in any text editor (`docs/SETUP.md` has `open` examples).
+For macOS/Linux Users: after verify, open the same paths under `output/` and the two Markdown files in any text editor (`docs/SETUP.md` has `open` examples).

 Rules and limits: **`docs\RULES_AND_LIMITATIONS.md`**.
 Full command reference: **`docs\SETUP.md`**.